 This is the fifth time in a row that the Mexican has failed to reach the top-ten shootout, and the second time in that span that he has been eliminated in Q1.

 He finished third from 15th on the grid last weekend in Austria, though, and there are much worse tracks than Silverstone to carve your way through the field.

 Hamilton managed to finish second in the 2018 British Grand Prix despite dropping to the back of the field after a collision at the first corner, and Perez will not have given up on getting a taste of champagne on Sunday afternoon.
-He is a 7/4 chance to do so.

 The Williams team are celebrating their 800th Grand Prix at Silverstone and while the last few years have been a struggle for the former giants of F1, it has been a superb weekend for them so far.

 Lead driver Alex Albon wasn't sure whether to trust the timesheets as both cars ended practice day in the top five, but he and rookie team-mate Logan Sargeant continued to impress on Saturday.